Modris/chess_gateway/README.md

 </div>

 # BFF key points

 * The server has to act as a reverse proxy to server the frontend.
 It protects endpoints with Spring Security.

+* The Server will take care of Refresh Tokens for us.

-* We change Session to a Session Cookie and CSRF header to a CSRF Cookie before sending them to the frontend.
+* Change Session to a Session Cookie and CSRF header to a CSRF Cookie before sending them to the frontend.
+No JWT will be exposed in the fronted.

-* Since nowadays backend and frontend are seperate applications with their own build tools we have to change the configuration so the default answer is 401 unauthenticated instead of 302 redirect to Authorization Server.
+* Since nowadays backend and frontend are seperate applications with their own build tools we have to change the configuration so the default answer is 401 Unauthorized instead of 302 redirect to Authorization Server.
 The main reason for not using redirects with SPAs is that you would run into Cross-
 Origin Request Sharing (CORS) issues.

 * Logout is a bit more complex.
 In General you would call Spring Server POST /logout endpoint and be done.
 But since we are authenticated inside the Authorization Server